 \section{Background and definitions}

 Proofs of the assertions made in this section can be found in the introductory symbolic dynamics text by by Lind and Marcus \cite{Lind-Marcus}.
-Examples of the definitions appear following the definition of $S$-gap shifts.
+Examples of the definitions appear following the definition of $S$-gap shifts (\cref{def:S-gap}).

 Throughout this paper, we let $\N_0$ denote the set of nonnegative integers and $\N$ denote the set of positive integers.
-We start with a finite set $\mathcal A$, called the \textit{alphabet}, whose elements are called \textit{letters}.
+The symbol $\mathcal A$ will always denote a finite set called the \textit{alphabet}, whose elements are called \textit{letters}.
 The \textit{full shift on $\mathcal A$}, denoted $\mathcal A^\Z$, is the set of all bi-infinite strings of elements in $\mathcal A$.
-Equivalently, the full shift is the set of all sequences $(a_n)_{n=-\infty}^\infty$ in $\mathcal A$; this index notation will be used throughout the paper.
+Equivalently, the full shift is the set of all sequences $(x_n)_{n=-\infty}^\infty$ with coordinates in $\mathcal A$; this index notation will be used throughout the paper.